TechHutTV/homelab/storage/README.md

 ```

 ### Can connect via IP but not hostname
-Install and enable wsdd, then verify it's running:
+Install and enable wsdd (or `wsdd-server` on Ubuntu 24+/Debian), then verify it's running:
 ```bash
 sudo apt install wsdd
 sudo systemctl enable --now wsdd